Universal Relations with Dynamical Tides: Conclusion

 \section{Conclusion}

 In this work, we presented a detailed method to compute $\Lambda^{(2)}$, the leading-order correction in frequency to the static tidal deformability, following the pioneering works of~\cite{Pitre:2023xsr,HegadeKR:2024agt}.
 We quantified the contribution of this frequency correction by first comparing it to the static tide.
 Our findings show that the Taylor-expanded approach proposed here improves substantially over the static tide.
-Moreover, we compared the fully dynamical tide to both the Taylor-expanded approach and an effective-one-mode approach and found that the former can be accurately captured by both approximations, with errors below $10$\% for $f_{\text{GW}}\lesssim 1000$ Hz.
-At higher frequencies, the Taylor series outperforms the effective-one-mode approach for most compactnesses, with only underperforming for compactnesses below around 0.15 (very low mass stars).
+Moreover, we compared the dynamical tide to both the Taylor-expanded approach and a one-mode approach and found that the former can be accurately captured by both approximations, with relative differences below $10$\% for $f_{\text{GW}}\lesssim 1000$ Hz.
+At higher frequencies, the one-mode approach has better agreement with the dynamical tide than the Taylor approach for all compactnesses.

 We further identified and quantified two novel quasi-universal relations between the static tidal deformability $\Lambda^{(0)}$ and its leading-order dynamical correction $\Lambda^{(2)}$, as well as between the former and the effective angular frequency $M\omega_*$.
-We performed our analysis over a set of 63 EOSs, which include both physics-informed, piecewise polytropic representations~\cite{Read:2008iy} and phenomenological, tabulated EOSs that contain non-trivial behavior in the speed of sound~\cite{Tan:2021ahl}, some with maximum masses of $3$ M$_{\odot}$.
+We performed our analysis over a set of 59 EOSs, which include both physics-informed, piecewise polytropic representations~\cite{Read:2008iy} and phenomenological, tabulated EOSs that contain non-trivial behavior in the speed of sound~\cite{Tan:2021ahl}, some with maximum masses of $3$ M$_{\odot}$.
 The $\Lambda^{(0)}$--$\Lambda^{(2)}$ relation presents strong universality, with EOS variability of at most $\sim 5\%$ and with 90\% of the non-universality below $3\%$.
-The $\Lambda^{(0)}$--$M\omega_*$ relation reveals an even smaller EOS sensitivity, holding universally to within $\sim 2.5\%$ and having 90\% of the non-universality around $1.5\%$.
+The $\Lambda^{(0)}$--$M\omega_*$ relation reveals an even smaller EOS sensitivity, holding universally to within $\sim 2.8\%$ and having 90\% of the non-universality below $2\%$.
 Such a high degree of EOS insensitivity is present only in a select few quasi-universal relations, such as the I-Love-Q relations~\cite{Yagi:2013awa} and the $f-$mode--$\Lambda^{(0)}$ relations~\cite{Chan:2014kua}.

 It is important to note that the approximations of the dynamical tide and the quasi-universal relations presented here come with several caveats.
 In particular, this framework does not capture resonances associated with low-frequency $g$-modes~\cite{Lai:1993di,Yu_2016,Kuan:2021jmk,Kuan:2021sin,Counsell:2024pua,Reboul-Salze:2025gyi} or interface ($i-$)mode excitations~\cite{Counsell:2025hcv,Gao:2025aqo}.
 These resonances may arise within the frequency band relevant to binary inspiral and could modify the tidal response in a non-negligible way.
 At higher frequencies, resonant excitation of the $f$-mode may occur prior to merger; such effects lie outside the scope of the present analysis and are not represented by either parametrization considered here.
 More broadly, our framework neglects additional physical ingredients that could introduce further structure into the tidal response, such as spin effects~\cite{Kuan:2022etu,Kuan:2022etu,Yu:2024uxt}, which could also be studied in the future.